 What is Vngle?

-An outlet for documenting “various angles” of culture across America.
+An outlet for documenting “various angles” on culture and underrepresented stories across America.

 Our mission: to help strengthen America’s union by highlighting regional and local stories that go underrepresented.

 Our work is a response to the rising polarization in America.

 Blake is from Atlanta, Georgia and cares about making society better.
 He started Vngle, to show different perspectives on life and culture in America from region to region.

 This all started from a voter registration trip to Ferguson, MO.